apiel/zicBox/NOTE.md

 Enc5 Enc6 Enc7

 All encoder are to edit patches, however Enc4 is push button so, should it edit the patch or used for menu navigation only?

+# zic grain

+Get one loop sample and play it in continue (?), then the sample is split a frequency layer using the filterbank (let say 3 or 4 layer).
+Each layer can do a bunch of thing on the sample between, loop point, effect, grain, and so on...

 # zic fiterbank